Signed embedding (BETA)

 hex_user_attributes

-you pass via API that are not specified in the Environment tab are ignored, even if your project references them.
+you pass via API that are not specified in the Variables tab are ignored, even if your project references them.

 What Hex functionality is not available on embedded apps?